- 1 Language Classing

 The best and easiest way for a student to view their timetable is using the student portal.
 The student can see their class for each day with times.
 The Teacher can display their classes and enter absences online with comments, and enter class results and assessments.

 If you still want to use the old way – you can print a roll and mark the printed roll for student attendance.
 We have several reports and well as the option to create your own report from Ms Excel.

 eBECAS Reports – Classes – Language – Class Roll (Attendance) The report options are:

 These option in preview display:

 This report is designed to be annotated by the teacher in the classroom and collected at the end of the week.
 Following this, absences should be entered into eBECAS to update the attendance calculations.

 So that students know what classes to attend for the different sessions, we have provided a Noticeboard Roll.
 To access this, please go to eBECAS Reports – Classes – language – Student Class List (Noticeboard).
 This report can also be exported to Ms Excel so you can edit and tailor the layout.

 Language Rolls can be tailored and printed by mail merge from Language Class Search.

-The above Reports have been superseded by the Student Portal and Teacher Portal.
+The Language Class Reports have been superseded by the Student Portal and Teacher Portal.